iamgreaser/goodsplit/README.md

 Once these are all done I'm putting a proper version on this.

 * GUI
-* Actually saving runs and tracking them and the other kinda important stuff
 * Use argparse to parse arguments

 ## Other TODO